TimMathias/Two-Wire-Interface/README.md

 ## Buffers

 The caller supplies the buffer and the buffer size.
 This provides greater flexibility, e.g. double buffering a display using asynchronous transactions where the second buffer can be populated with data in `loop()` while the first buffer is being sent to the display by the TWI ISR.

+## Internal pullup resistors

+The internal pullup resistors on SCL and SDA are disabled by default.
+To enable them, call `twi.Enable(twi_frequency, pullups)` with the second parameter set to true.

 ## Example